miguelp95/BCR-SEQC-Reference-Materials/README.md

-### BCR-SEQC consortium ###
+### BCR-SEQC Reference Materials ###

-Code files associated with publications from the BCR-SEQC project will be uploaded here.
+Analysis scripts, processed VDJ rearrangement data, and other data associated with the "Reference materials for benchmarking B cell receptor sequencing" paper are available here.